 Companies that use Big Data are often in control of the insights they receive.
 Most companies use less than 20% of their data, leaving the remaining 80% to be left outside for future leverage.
-Fortunately, there is a new possibility to be uncovered that makes processing of all gathered data possible.
+Fortunately, there is a new possibility to be uncovered that makes the processing of all gathered data possible.
 The interaction between AI and Big Data is still in the early stages, but a few companies have started to discover its potential to achieve meaningful results.

 Mutual correlation between AI and Big Data

 Because Big Data is an integral part of our present (and quite possibly the future), the use of AI will be highly demanded.
 AI and Big Data are merging into a synergistic relationship – data is useless without AI and the other way round.
 AI is becoming an ongoing process with Big Data.
-First, data is implemented into the AI engine, that makes it smarter.
+First, data is implemented into the AI engine, which makes it smarter.
 Then, automatisation allows the AI engine to run correctly.
 Finally, companies come to realise full potential of the AI and Big Data relationship.

 Before AI and Big Data relationship can truly evolve, several other technologies also need to grow.
-It requires involvement of people skilled in Big Data analytics and AI algorithm programming.
+It requires the involvement of people skilled in Big Data analytics and AI algorithm programming.

 The ultimate goals of AI, in the context of Big Data, are: